Two men have been seriously injured in a city centre double stabbing believed to be the result of a dispute between families, police have said.

 West Midlands police said officers believe the stabbings were as a result of an "ongoing dispute" between two families.

-Detective Inspector Harry Harrison, who is leading the investigation said: "This appears to have been a targeted attack on two men as a result of an ongoing dispute.
-Enquiries are ongoing to trace the offender and we are asking for people who were in the Mailbox last night and who saw what happened to call us on 101.
+"Inquiries are ongoing to trace the offender and we are asking for people who were in the Mailbox last night and who saw what happened to call us."

-Police increased patrols in the city centre overnight to reassure visitors.
+Police increased patrols in the city centre to reassure visitors.